 Photographers are intrigued by light.
 One situation that every photographer struggles with, and wants to master, is the skill of taking low light photographs.
 So, we’re here with a low light photography project.
-This is a photography project in which you can push the limits of what you can do with your low light photography skills, and learn the basics of low light phtography.
+This is a photography project in which you will have to push the limits of what you can do with your low-light photography skills, and learn the basics of low light phtography.
 We also have other photo projects that you can try out.

 Photography is all about light.
 How you see it, how it affects a scene, and how that affects the person viewing the photograph.
 The dark black & white photograph taken with fast film, with its characteristic grainy ‘texture’ will always draw people to it…